BAJAJ FINSERV DIRECT LIMITED

 Example of Pre-Open Price Discovery

 Suppose a large IT company announces strong quarterly earnings after market close.
 The next day, multiple buy orders are placed between 9:00 and 9:08 AM.
-Based on demand and supply, the exchange calculates an opening price, allowing for a controlled start to trading rather than a volatile jump at 9:15 AM.
+Based on demand and supply, the exchange calculates an opening price, resulting in an opening price being established before the regular trading session begins at 9:15 AM.

 The pre-open session provides several advantages that help stabilise and prepare the market for the trading day: